5 Top Tips for Selling More

 The Sales Cure is for you if you:

 - DON’T LOVE sales right now (you find yourself putting off making sales calls or don’t feel confident about closing or would rather do 20 burpees right now than make more sales calls).

 - Are looking to OUTSOURCE some or all of your sales (but how can you do that if you aren’t even sure if you have your own sales system down pat?).

 - Want to be a masterful at “ACT II” and become a Killer Closer.

 5) Rinse and Repeat

-When you make a big sale you feel fantastic!
-“I can sell anything!”
-You think, hanging up the phone having taken down their credit card information or received the long awaited greenlight.
-Right after you high five your Cockerpoo is the perfect time to pick up the phone and make your hardest, most procrastinated call.
+When you make a big sale you feel fantastic, right?
+You think, “I can sell anything!”
+Right after you high five your Cocker-poo is the perfect time to pick up the phone and make your hardest, most procrastinated call.
 You need to ride that wave of confidence to make ANOTHER sale.
 Because the best time to make more sales is right the high of the previous sale.
 Don’t miss that window!
 Look in the mirror and say “Yes, you are awesome!” and then go make three more calls and do it again.

-Come find me in my Facebook Group “Female Founders Going Big” where we will be sharing high performing sales tactics, techniques and programs with other entrepreneurs looking to scale up and stay sane!
+Come find me in my Facebook Group “Female Founders Going Big” where we will be sharing sales tactics, techniques and programs with other entrepreneurs looking to scale up and stay sane!

 P.S.
-If you know your revenue could be higher if you had the right team, strategy or systems in place, it’s time to consider my online business program for women scaling up.
+If you think this might be your to scale faster with the right coaching and community, consider my online business program for women scaling up.
 You can schedule a FREE 45-minute Accelerate Session with me by clicking here.
 Spots are very limited, so please act now if interested.